 Such a meeting to be held within four weeks of receipt of the requisition.

-At least two weeks’ notice is to be given of such a meeting.
+At least ten working days’ notice is to be given of such a meeting, and will include the objects of the meeting.

 VOTING

 All decisions made at a meeting will be decided by a simple majority of votes cast in person at the meeting.